John M. Ellis, LISW-S, LICDC-CW, ICCS

 Professor Ellis became a full-time member of School of Social Work beginning Fall of 2015.
 Prior University experience had been as an Adjunct Professor at the School of Social Work at Cleveland State University since 2007.

-Overall, he has almost 30 years experience in the field of addictions and mental health.
+Overall, he has 33 years experience in the field of addictions and mental health.
 Prior to arriving at UA, his roles included:

 - Clinical Director of two Ohio County Mental Health and Addictions Services Boards;